nhossain3655/wp-starter/README.md

 # wp-starter
-A starter underscores.me generated WordPress theme Including Bootstarp 4 and FontAwesome 4.6.3
+A starter underscores.me generated WordPress theme Including Bootstarp 4 and FontAwesome 4.6.3.
+It's a themeforest standard starter theme can easily be modified for self-branding.

+The processes have been given below.

+1. Theme name and text domain is "<strong>starter</strong>".
+2. Replace the keyword "<strong>starter</strong>" with your own theme name and text domain. [ You can use "sublime text" editor to replace the keyword "<strong>starter</strong>" from all files at a time. ]
+3. There is a responsive menu added. if you make some changes in columns then make sure to adjust nav width.